bagriel01/FFBot_event_scheduler/README.md

 /FFNewPost
 Guides the process of post creation and sends the post to a channel after being aproved by an approver

-Future Features:

-/ThisMonth
-Shows the events published at the channel happening at the current month